BarisAlbayrakIEEE/lock_free/README.md

 and is explained in the next caution.
 As the single producer configuration has no effect on this design, I will use the same specialization for the following two configurations: MPMC and SPMC
-2. The hazard pointers synchronize the memory reclamation (i.e. the race condition related to the head pointer destruction at the end of a pop).
-The race condition disappears when there exists a single consumer.
-Hence, the usage of hazard pointers is limited to the SPMC and MPMC configurations and the repository SPSC and MPSC configurations do not utilize the hazard pointers.
-3. use stack_LF_Linked_MPMC and stack_LF_Linked_SPMC aliases
+2. use stack_LF_Linked_MPMC and stack_LF_Linked_SPMC aliases
 at the end of the [header file](Concurrent_Stack_LF_Linked_Hazard_MPMC.hpp) to get the right specialization of Concurrent_Stack and to achieve the default arguments consistently.

 ### 2.3.8.
 TODO <a id='sec238'></a>
-1. Consider exponential backoff for the head node in order to deal with the high CAS contention on the head.
+Consider exponential backoff for the head node in order to deal with the high CAS contention on the head.